 You can configure Layer 3 interfaces on a virtual router to participate with dynamic routing protocols (BGP, OSPF, OSPFv3, or RIP) as well as add static routes.
 You can also create multiple virtual routers, each maintaining a separate set of routes that aren’t shared between virtual routers, enabling you to configure different routing behaviors for different interfaces.

 Each Layer 3 Ethernet, loopback, VLAN, and tunnel interface defined on the firewall must be associated with a virtual router.
 While each interface can belong to only one virtual router, you can configure multiple routing protocols and static routes for a virtual router.
 Regardless of the static routes and dynamic routing protocols you configure for a virtual router, one general configuration is required:

-- Gather the required information from your network
+- Gather the required information from your network administrator.

 - Interfaces on the firewall that you want to perform routing.